Cauda Equina Syndrome Claims

 A

-• Severity of the injury: the severity of the condition and the extent of the permanent disability it has caused will play a critical role in calculating compensation amounts.
+• Severity of the injury: the severity of the condition and the extent of any permanent disability it has caused will play a critical role in calculating compensation amounts.
 More severe cases, which result in significant lifestyle changes and long-term disabilities, typically result in higher compensation for cauda equina syndrome.

 • Care and support needs: compensation for cauda equina syndrome also reflects the cost of necessary ongoing care and support.
 This can include professional care fees, as well as compensation for the time and effort of informal carers, such as family members.